Pennsylvania Dutch Apple Pie

 For the Filling:

-Add apples (and raisins if using) to a large bowl and toss with the cream, sugar, lemon juice, vanilla, cinnamon, and salt until apples are evenly coated.
+Add apples (and raisins if using) to a large bowl and toss with the cream, sugar, lemon juice, vanilla, cinnamon, and salt until the apples are evenly coated.
 Let sit at room temperature for at least 1 hour or up to 2 hours.

 For the Streusel Topping: